zookz/cordova-plugin-health/README.md

 * HealthKit automatically counts steps and distance when you carry your phone with you, Google Fit also detects the kind of activity (sedentary, running, walking, cycling, in vehicle)
 * HealthKit automatically computes the distance only for running/walking activities, Google Fit includes bicycle also

-## Tips for iOS apps

-* Make sure your app id has the 'HealthKit' entitlement when this plugin is installed (see iOS dev center).
-* Also, make sure your app and AppStore description complies with these Apple review guidelines: https://developer.apple.com/app-store/review/guidelines/#healthkit

-## Tips for Android apps

-* You need to have the Google Services API downloaded in your SDK
-* Be sure to give your app access to the Google Fitness API, see [this](https://developers.google.com/fit/android/get-started) and [this](https://github.com/2dvisio/cordova-plugin-googlefit#sdk-requirements-for-compiling-the-plugin)
-* If you are wondering what key your compiled app is using, you can type `keytool -list -printcert -jarfile yourapp.apk`
-* At the moment, the plugin is not compatible with the Android 6 permissions model, so it's better to set `android-targetSdkVersion` to 22

-Some more detailed instructions are provided [here](https://github.com/2dvisio/cordova-plugin-googlefit)

 ## External Resources